emmydynamics/DSA-Documentations/README.md

 =SUM(D8:D27)
 ```

-Average function which known as the mean
+Average function which is also known as the mean
 ```
 =Average(D8:D27)
 ```